Gnzaga/Personal-Portfolio-Site/README.md

 # [Gnzaga.com](https://gnzaga.com)
 ================

-A modern web experience built with Create React App, Tailwind CSS, Docker, and Cloudflare.
+A modern web experience built with Create React App and Tailwind CSS.

 ## Table of Contents
 -----------------